jsumners/pandoc_resume/resume.md

     State University.
 In this position, some of my various duties include:

-    - Implement SSL termination and load balancing for campus websites using HAProxy and Keepalived
+    - Implement SSL termination and load balancing for campus websites using HAProxy and UCarp
-    - Primary administrator for all Linux based servers (30+)
+    - Primary administrator for all Linux based servers (50+)
     - Maintain and package Red Hat RPMs
-    - Setup and administer Red Hat Satellite 6
+    - Setup and administer Red Hat Satellite
+    - Use Ansible to manage configuration
-    - Lead campus web portal replacement committee
+    - Develop campus student web portal

 **Clayton State University (Enterprise Applications)**